Iran to offer new proposals at nuclear talks: Press TV

 Iran says it needs a 20 percent stockpile to fuel a medical isotope reactor.
 Western powers fear Iran’s underlying goal is to advance towards bomb-grade purity and seek international guarantees via negotiations that this will not come to pass.

-Sassan Khodaei, deputy head of the state-run Trade Promotion Organization, said Tehran’s measure was in line with a policy to counter “antagonistic measures” by the EU, Press TV reported.

-Khodaei said the banned goods included “luxury items” which Iran has been able to produce itself, the television said on its website, without naming the firms or the products.

-Alongside the outwardly cooperative tones on nuclear negotiations, Iran has kept up some tough rhetoric.
+Alongside the outwardly cooperative tones, Iran has kept up some tough rhetoric.
 On a visit to Iran’s Gulf coast, President Mahmoud Ahmadinejad warned Western powers that the Islamic Republic would not be bullied during the talks in Istanbul.

 “They constantly insult the Iranian nation and use a language of force against Iranians,” the state news agency IRNA quoted him as saying at a rally in the port of Bandar Lengeh.